A science of operations machines, logic and the invention of programming

 Today, computers fulfil a dazzling array of roles, a flexibility resulting from the great range of programs that can be run on them.
 A Science of Operations examines the history of what we now call programming, defined not simply as computer programming, but more broadly as the definition of the ste...

-Autor Principal: Priestley, Mark (Peter Mark)
+Autor principal: Priestley, Mark (Peter Mark)

 Autor Corporativo: SpringerLink (Online service)